mzashh/HUB75-Pixel-Art-Display/README.md

   * The brightness can be changed in firmware.ino line 289 (value can be 0-255)

-  * If you want the Panel to play all stored GIFS one by one automatically in firmware.ino uncomment lines 410-412
+  * If you want the Panel to play all stored GIFS one by one instead of just looping a particular one then in firmware.ino uncomment lines 410-412

   * If you want the Panel to wait until WIFI is connected in firmware.ino uncomment lines 334-336